wiibaker/robotframework-rest-java/README.md

 The easiest way to use this library is with Robot Framework Maven Plugin See http://robotframework.org/MavenPlugin/ for instructions.

-To use this library by adding the following dependencies to your pom.xml:
+To use this library, add the following dependency to your pom.xml:

 	<dependency>
 		<groupId>org.wuokko.robot</groupId>